Ola Jordan: Other television appearances

 Ola and James Jordan took part in a celebrity version of television programme Total Wipeout which was broadcast on 26 December 2009.
 In 2010, she and Strictly Come Dancing head judge Len Goodman appeared as a team in the BBC programme Bargain Hunt for the benefit of the Children in Need appeal.
 Ola and James Jordan also took part in the judging panel on the television show Dancing on Wheels in 2010, and the couple also appeared on All Star Mr & Mrs in 2013, where they won the show.
 Ola and James appeared on an episode of Through the Keyhole in September 2015, as celebrity homeowners.

 In December 2014, Jordan was announced as one of the celebrity competitors for the Channel 4 series The Jump, a television show which requires celebrities to compete in events such as skeleton, ski jumping, bobsleigh, slalom, and ski cross.
 While practicing for the series, Jordan fell during a training run.
 The resulting injury forced Jordan to withdraw from The Jump, and also prevented her from participating in the Series 12 finale of Strictly Come Dancing.
 The fall caused Jordan to suffer a torn ligament in her knee, an injury which required Jordan to undergo surgery.

 In November 2016, she took part in the sixteenth series of I'm a Celebrity...Get Me Out of Here!; she was the third celebrity to be voted out of the jungle.

 In February 2018, Polish broadcaster Polsat announced that Jordan would replace Beata Tyszkiewicz as a judge on Dancing with the Stars: Taniec z gwiazdami (Polish version of Strictly Come Dancing).
+She departed in 2019 after two series.

 In 2019, she appeared on the fourth series of Celebrity Coach Trip alongside husband James.

+Personal life

+Jordan married fellow professional dancer James Jordan in October 2003.
+They had a daughter, born in 2020 via IVF after several years of fertility struggles.
+They lived together in Maidstone, Kent.
+In August 2026, it was announced that the couple had split after almost 23 years of marriage.